derek121/maze/README.md

 # Maze

-Create a maze using a recursize backtracking algorithm.
+Create a maze using a recursive backtracking algorithm.
 Inspired by http://weblog.jamisbuck.org/2010/12/27/maze-generation-recursive-backtracking

 Overview of the algorithm, from that page: